 What came next was a more

-focused, rebirth of Mystery Wagon with JC attempting to use his fledgeling
+focused, rebirth of Mystery Wagon with JC attempting to use his fledgling

 focusing on playing Bass.
-In the new lineup, Kirk Hunter played lead
+For the new lineup, Kirk Hunter played lead

 guitar, and John Earls replaced Jim on drums.
 They managed to put